mohit2978/Springboot/004. spring security/002.spring security-2/001.notes/0000notes.md

 As username is not PK so we need to write findByUname method!!

-3) Create UserDetailsService class (this is for login)
+3) Create UserDetailsService class (this is for login) which implement UserDetailsService

 ```java
 @Service